tpl2go/tpl2go.github.io/_posts/2025-06-08-cosine-similarity-and-SNR.md

 ## Results
-### Case 1: QF between two noisy signals of equal SNR
+### Case 1: Cosine Similarity between two noisy signals of equal SNR
 If noise power was the same for both signals, $\beta_1$ = $\beta_2$ = $\beta$, then SNR of both signals are the same $\gamma_1$ = $\gamma_2$ = $\gamma$

 $$